 A best practice would be to put this list inside the compliance binder.
 The list of required records can be very long and it is easy to overlook something, which is why I recommend you check out this template to get you started:

 When making your list, think of everything possible they could ask for.
 When describing location, make sure it is associated with the drawer number (or letter) of the filing cabinet it is in (see Tip #3).
 Also, don't forget to add any state-specific or service-specific records you might need in addition to these.

 It doesn't have to be fancy.
 I have always used a Word document, scissors, and some clear tape but if you're really into making things pretty you can go for a label maker.
 The labels for the filing cabinet can consist of two parts:

 Labels identifying each drawer and/or cabinet ("Drawer 1" "Cabinet A", etc): This should correspond to the location specified in the records list in your compliance binder.

 Labels identifying each drawer's contents: This is basically a backup to the list of records in the compliance binder.
 It will make it even more obvious where everything is and will reduce the time the pharmacy staff and/or inspector have to search to find what they need.

-Before you get started creating your filing cabinet labels, be sure to download this one in the Free Products section.
+Before you get started creating your filing cabinet labels, be sure to download this easy-to-use template which will save you time:

 Specify archived records on the cabinet and the required records list: For my archived records I have the room number (or location) AND key number to unlock that room printed on my filing cabinet label.
 Even if they don't know where our key (or the room) is they can easily call and find out with that information.
 The entire organization only uses one vendor to store records off-site, but if there is any possibility of confusion about where those records might be then it is best to specify that as well.